aplteam/Tatin/README.md

 Tatin requires Dyalog APL 18.0 Unicode or better.

 The Tatin wiki contains exhaustive documentation for how to use the Tatin Client and how to get a Tatin Server up and running.

+## Usage

+Once you've installed the Tatin client you have access to <https://tatin.dev>, the principle Tatin server.

+However, you might find it useful to run your own Tatin server.
+For example, all packages used within a company could be served by a Tatin Server.

+You may also keep a local Registry on yoiur own machine, for example for development work.

 ## Contributing to the code